Mindfulness and The Brain: Embodying Mindfulness in Education

 Experience how mindfulness can help you connect more fully, authentically and effectively with youth

-In this 12-hour online course you’ll learn the science and practice of mindfulness from Peace in Schools, the nonprofit that launched the first for-credit mindfulness class in a U.S. public high school.
+In this 12-hour online course you’ll learn the science and practice of mindfulness from mindfulness teachers Caverly Morgan and Christine Downs who teach the first for-credit mindfulness classes in a U.S. public high school.

 You’ll learn the basics of Interpersonal Neurobiology (IPNB), Dr. Dan Siegel’s pioneering field of study.
 We’ll cover basic brain anatomy, development and function.
 And you’ll learn about the latest scientific research on mindfulness practices, including trauma-informed practices and the polyvagal theory.
 You’ll gain both a theoretical and experiential understanding of the brain-body connection.

 You’ll be introduced to foundational mindfulness practices and experience directly how they can transform your life.
 You’ll build attentional skills, cultivate acceptance, bring awareness to the inner critic, learn compassion and practice relational mindfulness skills.

 We’ll focus on how mindfulness can transform your life, your relationships and your work with youth.

 Meet the Instructors and See Course Overview